ryhyh98/Youtubedownload/README.md

 This application is designed to be run as a standalone executable without any installation.

 1. Go to the `dist` directory.
-2. Ensure the following files are all in the same folder:
-    - `YouTube_Downloader.exe`
-    - `yt-dlp.exe`
-    - `ffmpeg.exe`
-    - `ffprobe.exe`
-3. Run `YouTube_Downloader.exe`.
+2. Run `YouTube_Downloader.exe`.
-4. Paste the YouTube URL into the input field.
+3. Paste the YouTube URL into the input field.
-5. Select the desired video resolution.
+4. Select the desired video resolution.
-6. Click "Download Video" or "Download Audio (MP3)".
+5. Click "Download Video" or "Download Audio (MP3)".
-7. The downloaded file will be saved in the `downloads` folder inside the `dist` directory.
+6. The downloaded file will be saved in the `downloads` folder.

 ## Dependencies

-All required executables (`yt-dlp`, `ffmpeg`) are included in the `vendor` directory and are intended to be distributed alongside the main application executable.
+All required executables (`yt-dlp`, `ffmpeg`) are included in the `vendor` directory and are automatically packaged with the application during the build process.

 ## Building from Source